How to Create an Effective Trade Show Display

 Tip: If possible, select simple single images.
 You may want to use many images to tell a complicated story, but often, a single simple image will serve you just as well.

-If you are in the market for trade show graphics, there are many services that offer simple searches and reasonably priced photos and illustrations that may be used in creating trade show display graphics.
+If you are in the market for trade show graphics, many services offer simple searches and reasonably priced photos and illustrations to create trade show display graphics.

 Choose your words carefully, and keep the headline for your trade show display simple, clear and short!